vuejs/vetur/docs/guide/FAQ.md

 - [Read more project setup](/guide/setup.html#project-setup)
 - [Read more `vetur.config.js`](/guide/setup.html#advanced)

 If you want debug info, you can use `Vetur: show doctor info` command.
-You can use `vetur.ignoreProjectWarning: false` in vscode setting to close this warning.
+You can use `vetur.ignoreProjectWarning: true` in vscode setting to close this warning.

 ## Vetur can't find `package.json` in /xxxx/xxxxxx.